Skip Menu

 Every level of ability can participate as every effort has been made to reduce barriers and provide accommodation—even those who are wheelchair/mobility device users—can participate.
 During the week of camp, each child also sets an individual goal to work toward with their counselor, with an overall goal of furthering each child’s independence.

-Children ages 6 to 18 with a physical disability and their families are invited to join Walton Options and Walton Foundation for Winter Weekend!
-Moms, dads, siblings and kids and young adults with disabilities are all invited to play and participate in fun activities in camp together.
-Families will have the chance—perhaps for the first time ever—to be there when their child or sibling does the impossible, from soaring on a zip line to climbing a ropes course.
-Each family stays together in their own cabin too!
+Children ages 6 to 18 with physical disabilities, along with their families, are invited to join Walton Options for a family retreat!
+Moms, dads, siblings, and young adults with disabilities are all welcome to participate in fun camp activities together.
+Families will have the opportunity—perhaps for the first time ever—to experience adaptive outdoor activities, from soaring on a zip line to climbing a ropes course.
+Each family will stay together in their own cabin, making it a truly memorable experience!

-For more information about Camp TBI or Walton Winter Weekend, please visit the Camp Information Page.
+For more information about Camp TBI or Walton Family Weekend Retreat, please visit the Camp Information Page.

 If you are interested in any of our Youth Programs or Services, please contact Walton Options on 706-724-6262 to speak with an Information and Referral Specialist.
 Or complete the Self-Referral Form online by clicking here.